lndecastro/AI_Literacy/tempBook2/Module_7_Foundational_Models.md

 - In **Gemini**, design a **Gem** that assists with a research or creative task.
 **Deliverable:** Short demo or written description of your assistant’s purpose, instructions used, and sample output.

-### Assignment 4 – Ethical Audit: Transparency & Bias
+### Exercise 4 – Ethical Audit: Transparency & Bias
 **Goal:** Strengthen ethical reasoning and critical evaluation skills.
 **Instructions:**
 1. Choose one platform (ChatGPT, Claude, or Gemini).